 What Treatments Are Used In Myopia Management?

 Eye doctors who determine that a child has myopia (nearsightedness) often prescribe eyeglasses or standard contact lenses.
 While these vision correction tools help the child see better, they cannot slow myopia’s progression.
-By using the most advanced myopia management methods, Melania Napolitano, O.D. can help your child slow myopia progression and reduce the risks of developing vision-robbing ocular diseases later in life.
+By using the most advanced myopia management methods, Dr. Melania and Dr. Maria can help your child slow myopia progression and reduce the risks of developing vision-robbing ocular diseases later in life.

 This page will help you understand the different myopia treatment options and their associated benefits.